seastan/lotr-lcg-set-generator/README.md

 - Never leave Strange Eons open.
 - Make sure the Strange Eons window is maximized.
 - Make sure no cards are opened.
-- Make sure all folders at the left are closed.
 - If the script started, don't even try to touch the keyboard or mouse.

 For debugging purposes you can also run these steps using the Jupyter notebook (it doesn't use parallelism):